AllahBakshu22/Product-Landing-Page/README.md

 # Product-Landing-Page
 A product landing page description refers to the detailed text content found on a specific type of web page designed to showcase and promote a particular product.
+A well-crafted product landing page description effectively communicates the value of the product, engages potential customers, and drives them towards making a purchase or taking another desired action.